hafizkashifdev/web_data_scraper/README.markdown

 - [License](#license)

 ## Project Overview
-SPADocScraper tackles the challenge of extracting API documentation from SPAs, where dynamic routing and navigation menus complicate traditional scraping.
+web_data_scraper tackles the challenge of extracting API documentation from SPAs, where dynamic routing and navigation menus complicate traditional scraping.
 It navigates the SPA with a single initial HTTP request, removes the navigation sidebar (`<ul class="MuiList-root MuiList-padding">`), and saves clean HTML files containing only the desired content (e.g., `<h3>`, `<pre>`, `<table>`).
 The script reads URLs and page names from an Excel file, making it easy to scrape multiple pages in one go.

 **Use Case**: Extracting API endpoints (e.g., `POST /account-access-consents`) from `https://developer.obiebank-sbx.banfico.io` for offline use, without the clutter of navigation links.